Ever read a letter, email or report and wondered, 'What's this really about?'

 As writers, we can do better.
 Let's tell them the big idea upfront.
 No background, no justification.
 Just say what we want, need, recommend or believe.

 Obvious?
 It's not the way most people write.

-In a report, they will start with background, then tell us the problem and hope we will stay to the end to see their recommendations.
-(Usually we just go to the recommendations, then go backand skim the rest.)
+Most report writers will start with background, then tell us the problem and hope we will stay to the end to see their recommendations.
+(Usually we just go to the recommendations, then go back and skim the rest.)

-In emails, they provide background, then get to the point, sometimes in the last line.
-They fear that stating the big idea early would make them seem aggressive.
+In business emails, most people provide background, then get to the point, sometimes in the last line.
+They fear that stating the big idea early would make them seem pushy.
 Think of it as being helpful.

 Instead, how about?

 I'm suggesting that our big idea should come early, not necessarily first.
 I prefer first in a report, but in an email you might want to say something that enhances your relationship first: 'Thanks for the meeting this morning', 'Thanks for the briefing on the phone', 'I hope you enjoyed your break in Tahiti'.
 Then get to the point.